LCamel/MPC-Notes/OT3D/story-OT-Extension-en-US.md

 I first randomly generate a bit T that you don't know and put it in the upper box, then calculate T⊕r and put it in the lower box.

 Alice: Then I randomly generate a bit s that you don't know.
-I use s and your reverse OT.
+I use s to do a reverse OT with you.

 Although I don't know your r, the effect is that I will get T or T⊕s depending on r.
 I put the result in the upper box Q.